A Likelihood Perspective on Dose-Finding Study Designs in Oncology: Discussion

 \section{Discussion}

-This article provides a new perspective on dose transition rules in dose-finding studies that aim to find the MTD.
+This article provides a likelihood perspective on dose transition rules in oncologic dose-finding studies that aim to find the MTD.
 In this perspective, the key scientific question is whether the true DLT rate of the current dose exceeds the target DLT rate, and the statistical question is how to evaluate the statistical evidence in the available DLT data with respect to that scientific question.
-According to the GLL, the GLR can be used as a measure of statistical evidence and as the basis for making dose transition decisions.
+According to the generalized law of likelihood, the GLR can be used as a measure of statistical evidence and as the basis for making dose transition decisions.
 This leads to a GLR-based dose transition rule that can be used to interpret and compare existing interval designs and construct new ones.
-A GLR-based comparison of commonly used versions of the BOIN, TEQR, mTPI and i3+3 designs indicates that, unlike the first two designs, the last two designs require more evidence for de-escalation than for escalation, which raises concerns about patient safety.
-Simulation results confirm that the last two designs frequently produce higher proportions of over-treated patients.
-These observations motivate the consideration of GLR-based designs that require more evidence for escalation than for de-escalation, which are shown in the simulation study to reduce the proportion of over-treated patients while maintaining the accuracy of MTD estimation.
+A GLR-based comparison of commonly used interval designs indicates that some designs require more evidence for de-escalation than for escalation, which raises concerns about patient safety.
+Simulation results confirm that those designs frequently produce higher proportions of over-treated patients.
+These observations motivate the consideration of GLR-based designs that require more evidence for escalation than for de-escalation, which are shown in a simulation study to reduce the proportion of over-treated patients while achieving a similar level of MTD estimation accuracy.

 The GLR approach can be applied to a single-dose likelihood or a joint likelihood based on a nonparametric (e.g., isotonic regression) model or a parametric model.
 Simulation results demonstrate that a parametric model-based GLR can improve MTD estimation (possibly at the expense of increased over-treatment) when the underlying model is correct.
 Such a parametric design may be preferable (over nonparametric ones) if the investigator is confident about the model and comfortable with its operating characteristics.
 Without enough prior information to support a parsimonious model, one might choose a design based on a nonparametric GLR, which tends to be more robust.